CIDRAM/Docs/readme.en.md

 └─YoudaoBot ("YoudaoBot")
 ```

 __What are "positives" and "negatives"?__ When verifying the identity presented by a request, a successful outcome could be described as "positive" or "negative".
 In the case that the identity presented is confirmed to be the true identity, it would be described as "positive".
 In the case that the identity presented is confirmed to be falsified, it would be described as "negative".
 However, an unsuccessful outcome (e.g., verification fails, or the veracity of the identity presented isn't able to be determined) would not be described as "positive" or "negative".
 Instead, an unsuccessful outcome would be described simply as non-verified.
-When no attempt to verify the identity presented by a request is made, the request would be likewise be described as non-verified.
+When no attempt to verify the identity presented by a request is made, the request would likewise be described as non-verified.
 The terms make sense only in the context where the identity presented by a request is recognised, and therefore, where verification is possible.
 In cases where the identity presented doesn't match the options provided above, or where no identity is presented, the options provided above become irrelevant.

 __What are "single-hit bypasses"?__ In some cases, a positive-verified request may still blocked as a result of the signature files, modules, or other conditions of the request, and bypasses may be necessary in order to avoid false positives.
 In the case where a bypass is intended to deal with exactly one infraction, no more and no less, such a bypass could be described as a "single-hit bypass".